Chart Color Schemes

 An assessment of population growth drivers in Coramba - Nana Glen - Bucca reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Coramba-Nana Glen-Bucca's population is 4,073 as of November 2025.
-This reflects a growth of 123 people since the 2021 Census, which reported a population of 3,950.
-The increase is inferred from ABS data showing an estimated resident population of 4,049 in June 2024 and 18 additional validated addresses since the Census date.
+This figure reflects a growth of 123 people since the 2021 Census, which reported a population of 3,950.
+The increase is inferred from ABS data showing an estimated resident population of 4,049 in June 2024 and the addition of 18 validated new addresses since the Census date.
 This results in a population density ratio of 11.2 persons per square kilometer.
-Coramba-Nana Glen-Bucca's growth rate of 3.1% since the census is comparable to its SA3 area's growth rate of 4.2%.
-Natural growth contributed approximately 57.0% of overall population gains during recent periods.
+Coramba-Nana Glen-Bucca's growth rate of 3.1% since the census is within 1.1 percentage points of its SA3 area's growth rate of 4.2%.
+Natural growth contributed approximately 57.0% to overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, the area is expected to grow by 163 persons to 2041, reflecting a gain of 3.4% in total over the 17-year period.
+Based on projected demographic shifts, the area is expected to grow by 163 persons by 2041, reflecting an overall growth rate of 3.4%.

 Frequently Asked Questions - Population